tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Guide/Titanium_Command-Line_Interface_Reference/Titanium_CLI_Tasks.md

 # Titanium CLI Tasks

 Titainum provides a command-line interface to check and configure your environment setup, create and build applications, and much more.
-The Titanium CLI is distributed as apart of the Appcelerator CLI.
-Please refer to [Appcelerator CLI Getting Started](/guide/Appcelerator_CLI/Appcelerator_CLI_Getting_Started/) for details on installing the Appcelerator CLI.
+The Titanium CLI is distributed as apart of the Titanium CLI.
+Please refer to [Titanium CLI Getting Started](/guide/Titanium_SDK/Titanium_SDK_Guide/Titanium_Command-Line_Interface_Reference/Appcelerator_CLI_Getting_Started/) for details on installing the Titanium CLI.

 Run `ti ti --help` to see all available target options or see the [Titanium Command-Line Interface Reference](/guide/Titanium_SDK/Titanium_SDK_Guide/Titanium_Command-Line_Interface_Reference/).